trilitech/ledger-app-tezos-baking/README.md

 or whether it's a new release of the `app.hex` files, use the same commands as you did to originally install it.
 As the keys are generated from the device's seeds and the derivation paths, you will have the same keys with every version of this Ledger hardware wallet app, so there is no need to re-import the keys with `octez-client`.
+You may need to run command `octez-client setup ledger to bake for ...` again as HWM and chain information would be erased after reinstalling the app.

 ### Special Upgrading Considerations for Bakers